auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 ## 2. Enrich User Profile with FullContact

-To obtain more information about the user, retrieve public information from FullContact's API using the user's email address as input.
+Create a rule to obtain more information about the user by retrieving public information from FullContact's API using the user's email address as input.

-Once the call to FullContact completes, store this additional information in a property called `fullContactInfo`:
+Once the call to FullContact completes, we store this additional information in a property called `fullContactInfo`:

 :::note
 We ignore certain conditions that exist in the API and only do this when there's a successful call (`statusCode=200`).
 This rule will also be skipped if the user has already signed up, which is signaled by the `user.app_metadata.recordedAsLead` property being set to true (see step 3).